IBM/datascienceontology-frontend/assets/pages/help.md

 ---
-title: What is this?
+title: What is the Data Science Ontology?
 ---

 The Data Science Ontology (DSO) is an ontology (knowledge base) about data science with a focus on computer programming for data analysis.
-The concepts of the ontology are drawn from statistics, machine learning, and the engineering practice of data science.
-Besides cataloging and organizing data science concepts, the ontology provides semantic annotations of commonly used software libraries for data science, such as [pandas](https://pandas.pydata.org/) and [scikit-learn](http://scikit-learn.org/).
+The *concepts* of the ontology are drawn from statistics, machine learning, and the practice of software engineering for data science.
+Besides cataloging and organizing data science concepts, the ontology provides semantic *annotations* of commonly used software libraries for data science, such as [pandas](https://pandas.pydata.org/) and [scikit-learn](http://scikit-learn.org/).
 Annotations map the libraries' types and functions onto the ontology's universal concepts.

+The purpose of the Data Science Ontology is to enable artificial intelligence (AI) capabilities for collaborative, data-driven science, such as:

+- automated statistical meta-analysis
+- meta-learning for machine learning
+- semantic queries on a corpus of data analyses
+- similarity measures and personal recommendations for data analyses

+Several of these capabilities are currently under development as part of the broader Open Discovery project.
+The connection between the Data Science Ontology and AI for data science is established by a suite of computer program analysis tools.
+Using the ontology's annotations, the program analysis tools can automatically create a machine-interpretable semantic representation of a data analysis written in a conventional programming language like Python or R. Such semantic representations serve as the raw material for AI and machine learning algorithms operating on data analyses.

 ## FAQ